 “So?”
 I asked, still confused and embarrassed.
 I just couldn’t get her point, and I obviously needed extra help understanding the structure of our contemporary political system.

-I bought one final drink for my lady—just to ensure there would be no bumps on the road—and when she finished it, I said a few more flattering words to her, took her out, and threw her in the back seat of the first cab I saw on the street.
-Thank God, this time our driver was quite an ordinary American citizen—obese, narrow-minded, and boring—and after half an hour of nagging about a whole list of things that didn’t concern us, he dumped us in front of my apartment building, sulking like a spoiled child.
-I helped my turtledove get out of the car, slammed the backdoor as hard as I could, and saw the guy off without tipping him.
-He was so furious that the tires of his cab smoked as he revved the engine to peel out.
-With this, he probably wanted to express his bitter resentment of the cruel capitalist system, or maybe just of me, but this didn’t concern me either.
+I bought one final drink for my lady—just to ensure there would be no bumps on the road—and when she finished it, I said a few more flattering words to her, took her out, and threw her in the backseat of the first cab I saw on the street.
+Thank god, this time, our driver was quite an ordinary American citizen—obese, narrow-minded, and dull—and after half an hour of nagging about a whole list of things that didn’t concern us, he dumped us in front of my apartment building, sulking like a spoiled child.
+I helped my turtledove get out of the car, slammed the backdoor as hard as possible, and saw the guy off without tipping him.
+He was so furious that the tires of his cab smoked as he revved the engine, peeling out.
+With this, he probably wanted to express his bitter resentment of the cruel capitalist system, or maybe just of us, but this didn’t concern us either.

 I grabbed my beauty and took her upstairs to my place, trying to suppress my concerns about the mess we would find there.
 My apartment looked worse than a barn in an abandoned village, and I feared she might be shocked.
 Fortunately, all my worries were in vain.
 Jill didn’t even bother to open her eyes and look around to see where she was.

-As soon as we stepped inside, my little bowerbird turned into a furious grizzly bear that had starved for three years in a row.
+As soon as we stepped inside, my little bowerbird transformed into a furious grizzly bear starving for three years in a row.
 She immediately threw herself on me, and her first—still restrained—moans, I took as a positive sign.
-However, after a few minutes, when she lay naked on the bed and started squirming in my hands like a garden hose under pressure, and she howled like an elephant cow that had just lost her only calf, I really started to worry about her.
-I asked myself if I was actually doing something very bad to her!
+However, after a few minutes, when she lay naked on the bed and started squirming in my hands like a garden hose under pressure, and she howled like an elephant cow that had just lost her only calf, I really began to worry about her.
+I was afraid I was actually doing something terrible to her!
 The jerky situation was so frustrating and confusing—at least to me—that at some point, I began having great trouble finding my way in.
 Once I thrust inside, once I missed, once inside, then I missed…

 The weirdest thing, though, happened right after the act was over.
 I hadn’t even managed to leave the worksite officially when Jill DeLuca jumped off the bed and quickly ran to the bathroom, where she washed for probably thirty seconds at most.
-Then she returned to the bedroom and grabbed an old pajama from the wardrobe, although right next to it, I always kept a brand-new nighty, ready for occasions exactly like this one.
-After that, she put the thing on and buttoned it all the way up to her chin, as if it were a diving suit, and she would use it to visit the bottom of the Barents Sea.
-She hadn’t even come back to bed when she was already fast asleep!
+Then she returned to the bedroom and grabbed an old pajama from the wardrobe, although right next to it, I always kept a brand-new nighty, ready for occasions like this one.
+After that, she put the thing on and tightly buttoned it up to her chin as if it were a diving suit, and she would use it to visit the bottom of the Barents Sea.
+She hadn’t even returned to bed when she was already fast asleep.

 About a quarter of an hour later, still feeling rejected by my Ice Queen, I returned inside and gladly rummaged through Lara’s stuff, hoping to revive the image of her rough but somehow warmer and more humane personality.